coq/bot/README.md

 requires that a file `bot-components/.github-token` be provided and contain a single line with a GitHub API personal token (with no specific permission).
-It will use this token and the node package graphql-cli to update the GitHub schema stored in `bot-component/schema.json`, before building the project.
+It will use this token and the node package `graphql-cli` to update the GitHub schema stored in `bot-component/schema.json`, before building the project.
+Get `graphql-cli` with `npm install graphql-cli@3.0.14 -g` if you're not compiling in `nix-shell`.

 To run locally, use [ngrok](https://ngrok.io) to redirect a public URL to your local machine and set up the GitHub / GitLab webhooks accordingly.

 ### Deploy on Heroku ###

+You must compile the bot in `nix-shell` in order to follow these instructions.

 There's currently no up-to-date OCaml buildpack for Heroku so we deploy binaries directly as explained here: